epinio/docs/src/references/services.md

 consumed by an application, tell that aplication how to connect to and interact with that service.

-Note that while there a guidelines what kind of attributes are required for the above, and how they should be named, and what their content should be, these guidelines are outside of the scope for Epinio.
+Note that while there are guidelines what kind of attributes are required for the above, and how they should be named, and what their content should be, these guidelines are outside of the scope for Epinio.
 Epinio is not aware of such, and cannot validate service definition against such.
 It will simply pass any attributes to using applications as they are, and assumes that they are what the application requires for proper function.

-For an application to use a service the service has to be __bound__ to the application.
+For an application to use a service, the service has to be __bound__ to the application.
 In other words, the application has to be made aware of the service.

 Note how this constrains the lifetimes of services with respect to applications.
 A service